-The Linearized Euler, Transient (let) interface (interface (interface, is used to compute the acoustics branch (interface) when adding a physics interface, is used to compute the acoustic variations in density, velocity, and pressure in the presence of a stationary background mean-flow that is well approximated by an ideal gas flow.
+The Linearized Euler, Transient (let) interface ( ), found under the Acoustics>Aeroacoustics branch ( ) when adding a physics interface, is used to compute the acoustic variations in density, velocity, and pressure in the presence of a stationary background mean-flow that is well approximated by an ideal gas flow.
 The physics interface is used for aeroacoustic simulations that can be described by the linearized Euler equations.

 The equations defined by the Linearized Euler, Transient interface are the linearized continuity, momentum (Euler), and energy equations.
-The physics interface solves for the acoustic variations in the density ρ , velocity field u, and pressure p.
+The physics interface solves for the acoustic variations in the density $\rho$ , velocity field u, and pressure p.
 The equations are formulated in the time domain.
 The background mean flow can be any stationary gas flow that is well approximated by an ideal gas.
 The coupling between the acoustic field and the background flow does not include any predefined flow induced noise.
-As the equations do not include any loss mechanisms, nonacoustic modes and instabilities can be modeled in the time domain.
+As the equations do not include any loss mechanisms, nonacoustic modes and instabilities can exist in the time domain.